arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 * Preparing and consuming something a ceremonial meal.
 * Performing some manner of ritual purification of the body.
 * Completing a kata, mantra, dance, breathing excercise or similar.
+* Don a sacred outfit or costume and wield purified or consacrated tools.

 ### Supernatural Abilities